-Even if you think you know what kind of car you’d like to buy, it’s still worth considering your requirements – you may find that the car you want and the car you need aren’t quite the same thing.
+Even if you think you know what kind of car you’d like to buy, it’s still worth considering your requirements.
+You may find that the car you want and the car you need aren’t quite the same thing.

-And while you may like the idea of buying a car from a ‘premium’ brand such as BMW or Lexus, you may find you can get all the refinement and features you need from a more mainstream brand – and at a lower price.
+While you may like the idea of buying a car from a ‘premium’ brand such as BMW or Lexus, you may find you can get all the refinement and features you need from a more mainstream brand – and at a lower price.

 How much can you afford to spend?

-Cars are expensive – quite likely the most expensive thing you’ll buy aside from a property – so it’s vital you don’t spend over the odds, or over-extend your finances.
+Cars are expensive – quite likely the most expensive thing you’ll buy aside from a property.
+So it’s vital you don’t spend over the odds, or over-extend your finances.

 All of our expert, impartial car reviews include realistic fuel economy figures taken from our rigorous tests, so you can use these with our petrol vs diesel fuel calculator to work out your annual fuel costs.

 Once you’ve narrowed down what you need the car to do – and any other criteria, such as looks or brand – it’s time to start researching the most suitable models available in your price range.

 A good first step is to read our in-depth new and used car reviews.
 You can filter these according to starting price, brand, and all sorts of features, from fuel type to car class.